NoozAbooz/mcpi-reborn-extended/README.md

 # MCPI++ (mcpi-reborn-extended)
 This is a fork of [mcpi-reborn](https://gitea.thebrokenrail.com/TheBrokenRail/minecraft-pi-reborn) by MCPI Revival, with custom features added by community members.
 The apt packages and repo info are stored in the [debs](debs/) folder.
 The project is UNOFFICIAL from mcpi-reborn.
 If you like MCPI or MCPI-Reborn, you'll probably  like this too!
+Support: https://discord.gg/XJJNG9jTuh

 ![](screenshot.png)